tailwind-traders-dev/jobs/README.md

 - Running the resulting container image on a serverless platform (e.g. Azure Container Apps), on Kubernetes, or a VM.
 - Cloning and running mage directly, or pre-compiling a binary, to run on remote compute such as a VM.

+See [docs/](./docs/) for for more documentation, or run `mage` to see currently available mage targets as follows:

 ```
 $ mage
 Targets: